 Scenario-Based Learning (SBL) techniques are widely recognized as a key tool in education, for safe training incompetency and decision-making.
-Based on current practices monitoring and the experience gained by the consortium during the pandemic, 6 SBL resources in the form of virtual scenarios (VS) are going to be created addressing key needs in regard to cybersecurity and privacy awareness for the purpose of enhancing and supporting eLearning and in long term being prepared to work remotely in a safe environment.
-Then technical staff will be involved in the development phase.
-INCIDENCE will use a user-centre design for the creation of the SBL resources.
+Based on current practices monitoring and the experience gained by the consortium during the pandemic, 6 SBL resources in the form of virtual scenarios (VS) were created addressing key needs in regard to cybersecurity and privacy awareness for the purpose of enhancing and supporting eLearning and in long term being prepared to work remotely in a safe environment.
+Technical staff was also involved in the development phase.
+INCIDENCE uses a user-centre design for the creation of the SBL resources.

-ELEMENTS OF INNOVATION: The output aims to co-create 6 SBL resources that will address the main needs in regard to cybersecurity and privacy awareness as identified and depicted from monitoring procedures of the IO4.
+ELEMENTS OF INNOVATION: The output’s aim was to co-create 6 SBL resources that address the main needs in regard to cybersecurity and privacy awareness as identified and depicted from monitoring procedures of the IO4.
 VS are based on modern pedagogical techniques where repetition and experiential learning have a key role in developing long term learning outcomes through enhanced understanding (problem-solving) and memorizing (repetition).

-EXPECTED IMPACT: The SBL will be open and widely accessible under a Creative Common license, thus it is expected better enhancement of the end-users awareness (students but because of the integration in the MOOC in the next output, IO3, the impact is going to be maximized to EU citizens level) and increase their competencies against cybersecurity risks.
+IMPACT: The SBL are open and widely accessible under a Creative Common license, thus better enhancement of the end-users awareness (students but because of the integration in the MOOC in the next output, IO3, the impact is going to be maximized to EU citizens level) and increase their competencies against cybersecurity risks are achieved.

 Intellectual Output 3 (IO3)

-This action is going to inform the content and the development of a Massive Open Online Course (MOOC).
-The MOOC is going to include in an integrated way the VS and the gamified application of previous IOs to enable their massive outreach.
-The content is also going to reflect current procedures and hygiene practices are derived from the IO4 and with a special focus on the safe use of eLearning during the pandemic.
-The MOOC will aim to raise awareness regarding cybersecurity and privacy in HE and will be open to anyone to attend.
+This action informs the content and the development of a Massive Open Online Course (MOOC).
+The MOOC includes in an integrated way the VS and the gamified application of previous IOs to enable their massive outreach.
+The content also reflects current procedures and hygiene practices derived from the IO4 and with a special focus on the safe use of eLearning during the pandemic.
+The MOOC aims to raise awareness regarding cybersecurity and privacy in HE and is open to anyone to attend.
 By that, we hope that we will reach a massive number of participants and in long term raise awareness and enhance the knowledge and skills in regard to the cybersecurity of EU citizens.
+MOOC is available here.

-ELEMENTS OF INNOVATION: The MOOC will integrate the outputs IO1 and IO2 to disseminate them widely.
+ELEMENTS OF INNOVATION: The MOOC integrates the outputs IO1 and IO2 to disseminate them widely.
 Moreover, the MOOC is an innovative pedagogical approach on its own, enabling eLearning on a high scale.
-To our best knowledge, there is currently no MOOC with such a focus as our suggestion.
+To our best knowledge, there is currently no other MOOC with such a focus as our suggestion.

-TRANSFERABILITY POTENTIAL: The course will be available as an open resource after its deployment and will have the potential to be re-launched again.
+TRANSFERABILITY POTENTIAL: The course is available as an open resource after its deployment and has the potential to be re-launched again.
 Other teachers can use and adapt our MOOC and its integrated components for teaching their courses as well by adapting our toolkit (MOOC and integrated components of IO1 and IO2) to their course content needs.

 Intellectual Output 4 (IO4)